lucidworks/banana/README.md

 Pull the repo from the "release" branch; version 1.5.0 will be tagged as v1.5.0

-## Banana 1.5.0: Released on 2 January 2015
+## Banana 1.6.0

-Banana 1.5.0 contains many new features, new panels, enhancements and bug fixes to improve the overall user experience and stability.
+Banana 1.6.0 contains many new features, new panels, enhancements and bug fixes to improve the overall user experience and stability.
 Thank you to our growing community for your suggestions and contributions!
 Please continue sending us your feedback, so that we can further extend and improve Banana!

 This release includes the following key new features and improvements:

-1. _Multi queries support_ for all panels.
+1. _Hits panel_ can now show a stats value (e.g. min, max, mean, and etc).
-2. A new _Multi-series panel_ based on D3.js provides a way to visualize more complex datasets, such as stock prices.
+2.
-3. A new _Tag Cloud panel_ helps you to easily create a tag or word cloud from your data using facet count.
+3.
 4. Various bug fixes and improvements:
     - Fix warnings and errors with grunt jshint.
 [PR #47](https://github.com/LucidWorks/banana/pull/47)
     - Support log axis for _Terms panel_ panel.
 [PR #56](https://github.com/LucidWorks/banana/pull/56)